 After the hardware has been installed, you can install the Operating System (OS), configure RAID settings and install the drivers.
+Note that RAID settings are only available on these operating systems: Microsoft Windows 10 and Red Hat Linux.

 A.1 Microsoft Windows OS Installation